TrinityCore/tc-wiki/database/master/world/loot_template.md

 ### ItemType
 Changes what [Item](#item) column refers to
-0 - Item ID
+0 - [Item ID](https://wago.tools/db2/ItemSparse) of the item which is included into the loot.
 1 - [Reference](#reference)
-2 - Currency ID

-### Item
-[Item ID](https://wow.tools/dbc/?dbc=itemsparse) of the item which is included into the loot.
+2 - [Currency ID](https://wago.tools/db2/CurrencyTypes) of the currency which is included into the loot.

-> Note: For reference entries this field has no meaning and is not used by the core in any way.
-Yet because of the PRIMARY KEY on the entry + item combination, this field will nonetheless need to be a unique number for each reference entry so that no indexing conflicts arise.
-{.is-info}

-&nbsp;

 ### Reference
 Template reference asks core to process another loot template and to include all items dropped for that template into current loot.
 Simple idea.